 Why is Discriminant Formula Important?

 Using the discriminant, the number of roots of a quadratic equation can be determined.
 A discriminant can be either positive, negative or zero.
-By knowing the value of a determinant, the number of roots can be determined as follows:
+By knowing the value of a determinant, the nature of roots can be determined as follows:

 - If the discriminant value is negative, the quadratic equation has no real solutions.